Black Canyon of the Gunnison National Park: Attractions

 An annual average of about 190,000 tourists visited the park in the period from 2007 to 2016.
 The main attraction of the park is the scenic drive along US Highway 50 and Colorado Highway 92, as well as the south rim.
 The east end of the park, where it meets Blue Mesa Reservoir at Blue Mesa Point, is the area most developed for camping.
 It includes tent camping and RV camping with full hookups (private site), as well as canyon tours, hiking, fishing and boat tours.
-Nearby is the Curecanti National Recreation Area which includes a visitor center, marina facilities and, among 10 campgrounds within in the NRA, the Lake Fork Campground.
+Nearby is the Curecanti National Recreation Area which includes a visitor center, marina facilities and, among 10 campgrounds within the NRA, the Lake Fork Campground.
 The west end of the park has river access by automobile, as well as guided tours of the canyon.
 A short hike at Blue Mesa Point Information Center heads down to Pine Creek and the Morrow Point boat tours, boating, fishing and hiking.
 At the south rim there is one campground for tent and RV camping, one loop of which has electrical hookups, and several hiking and nature trails.
 The north rim is also accessible by automobile and has a small, primitive campground.
 Automobiles can access the river via the East Portal Road at the south rim; this road has a 16% grade and is prohibited to vehicles over 22 ft in length.

 The river can also be accessed by steep, unmaintained trails called "routes" or "draws" on the north and south rim.
 These routes require about two hours to hike down and two to four hours to hike back up, depending on which route is taken.
 All inner canyon descents are strenuous and require Class 3 climbing and basic route finding skills.
 Steep talus, impassable ledges, and lack of cover are some of the challenges hikers are faced with.
 Poison ivy also grows abundantly in the draws and on the canyon floor.
 Long sleeves and hiking boots are strongly recommended.
 The flow rate of the Gunnison River should also be considered for those planning on camping in the canyon, as high river levels can wash out the camp sites.
-The National Park Service warns the following: "Routes are difficult to follow, and only individuals in excellent physical condition should attempt these hikes ...
+The National Park Service warns the following: "Routes are difficult to follow, and only individuals in excellent physical condition should attempt these hikes ....
 Hikers are expected to find their own way and to be prepared for self-rescue."
 A free back country permit is required for all inner canyon use except at the west end.

 The Gunnison River is designated as a Gold Medal Water from 200 yards downstream of Crystal Reservoir Dam to the North Fork.
 This includes the 12 miles within the Black Canyon of the Gunnison National Park.
 Only artificial flies and lures are permitted, and all rainbow trout are catch and release.
 Additionally, fishing is prohibited within 200 yards downstream of Crystal Dam.

 The Black Canyon is a center for rock climbing in a style known as traditional climbing.
 Most of the climbs are difficult and attempted only by advanced climbers.